eirik-kjonstad/sable/README.md

   <img src="https://raw.githubusercontent.com/eirik-kjonstad/sable/v0.1.3/assets/sable-logo.svg" alt="Sable logo" width="420">
 </p>

-An uncompromising Fortran formatter and checker, inspired by Black and Ruff-style workflows.
+An uncompromising Fortran formatter, inspired by [Black](https://github.com/psf/black).

+> "So it goes."
+> — Kurt Vonnegut, *Slaughterhouse-Five*

+Sable enforces one consistent style for modern free-form Fortran, so you can focus on code instead of formatting.
+It also supports code checks beyond formatting to identify code issues.

 ## Installation